Employment income: scale rate expenses: subsistence expenses: table of benchmark scale rates

 |Two meal (10 hour) rate||£10|

-Breakfast rate - The rate may be paid where an employee leaves home earlier than usual and before 6.00 am and incurs a cost on breakfast taken away from his home after the qualifying journey has started.
-If an employee usually leaves before 6.00 am the breakfast rate does not apply.
+The rate may be paid where an employee leaves home earlier than usual and before 6am and incurs a cost on breakfast taken away from his home after the qualifying journey has started.
+If an employee usually leaves before 6am the breakfast rate does not apply.

 The breakfast and late evening meal rates are for use in exceptional circumstances only and are not intended for employees with regular early or late work patterns (see examples at EIM05232).

-Benchmark scale rate payments must be limited to three meal rates on one day or 24 hour period.
+Benchmark scale rate payments must be limited to 3 meal rates on one day or 24-hour period.
 A meal is defined as a combination of food and drink and would take a normal dictionary meaning.
-Where employees are required to start early or finish late on a regular basis, the over 5 hour and 10 hour rate, whichever is applicable, can be paid provided that all the other qualifying rules are satisfied.
+Where employees are required to start early or finish late on a regular basis, the over 5-hour and 10-hour rate, whichever is applicable, can be paid provided that all the other qualifying rules are satisfied.

 Particular issues and exemptions